Student Research Opportunities

 Three-way Data Analytics, Granular Computing, Explainable Artificial Intelligence

-- The student will assist in research on explainable approaches to imbalanced data analysis.
+- The student will assist in research on three-way data analysis approaches in continual learning.

 Somayeh Kafaie